DaneshMoradigaravand/PlasmidPerm/README.md

 2. **binary_presence_absence_kmers.fasta** The file contain binary semim-sequence file for the presence and absence of kmers denoted by **A** and **C** bases, respectively.

-3. **inary_presence_absence_kmers.tre** The phylogenetic neighbour-joining tree in the newick format made from the sequence distance matrix of the kmer sequences.
+3. **binary_presence_absence_kmers.tre** The phylogenetic neighbour-joining tree in the newick format made from the sequence distance matrix of the kmer sequences.
 The tree can be visulaized in Figtree.

 ----
 ### Supplemental files <a name="package"></a>